FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_SentinelIntegration/r_st_cycleid.md

 ### Generating common CycleID for end-to-end tracking of SFTP transfers

-With transfers occurring across Axway's MFT solutions <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> and Transfer CFT, the CycleID is used for consistent end-to-end reporting to Sentinel.
+With transfers occurring across Axway's MFT solutions {{< SecureTransport/securetransportname  >}} and Transfer CFT, the CycleID is used for consistent end-to-end reporting to Sentinel.
 In order to report the common CycleID, you must set the dedicated configuration option: `Ssh.AxwayVendorExtensions.enabled` to `true`.
 In order to apply this change, you must restart the SSH services and the Transaction Manager (TM) on all Server and Edge instances.

 > **Note:**
 >